 - improve or maintain traffic sightlines

-- Prevent the spread of regulated weeds, of which can be toxic to humans or livestock, or negatively impact ecosystems
+- prevent the spread of regulated weeds, which can be toxic to humans or livestock, or negatively impact ecosystems

 County-run vegetation management involves integrated pest management (IPM).
 Our IPM programming includes roadside programs to address weed control, grass mowing, re-vegetation (seeding construction projects) and brush control through herbicide, manual, mechanical, cultural, and even biological control methods.

 The most effective and long-term method to controlling any pest is to incorporate integrated pest management (IPM) practices.
-As a quick review, IPM contains six steps:
+IPM contains six steps:

-- Evaluation – After implementation, evaluate your results.
-Return to steps 1 thru 3 and consider a different management option if your first choice was ineffective.
+- Evaluation: after implementation, evaluate your results.
+Return to steps one through three, and consider a different management option if your first choice was ineffective.